 I have won the karmic lottery in this life.
 But, from a Buddhist perspective, if I am not working on my view and my intention I am fast throwing my winnings and my future away.

-But surely human beings are so much smarter than animals that they deserve better treatment?
+But surely we human beings are so much cleverer than animals that we deserve better treatment?